-To be eligible for benefits, you must be totally disabled as defined by the Plan and be under the regular care of a Physician and have no other earned income.
+To be eligible for benefits, you must be Totally Disabled as defined by the Plan and be under the regular care of a Physician and have no other earned income (including unemployment benefits).
 To receive benefits, submit a disability form, provided by the Fund Office, completed and signed by the attending/treating Physician or Surgeon, or a nurse practitioner, a Physician assistant, or medical assistant that is supervised by a Physician.
-Weekly Income Benefits will not be payable if you are not at work with a Contributing Employer or receiving unemployment compensation on the date you became disabled.